EdwinZhanCN/edwinzhancn.github.io/docs/JetsonChatTTS/Jupyter Lab.md

 Open a broswer, maybe firefox?

-Enter the url port we just created, *http://localhost:8888*
+Enter the url port we just created

 //TODO:Image